gogobiz/common-gradle-config/fpm.md

 ## Extra FPM Options

-The Plugin has a good set of default options.
+[packaging-rpm.gradle](packaging-rpm.gradle) has a good set of default options.
 To add more options to the FPM command line, use the following snippet:

 ```gradle
 // must be *after* the "apply from: ..." statement